-Those who follow its teachings quickly become passionate advocates of the diet, so impressed they get with the results it reaches in terms of healthy and well being.
-Everyday we get questions regarding the Gracie Diet, so here are 10 facts you need to know before you even think of joining it.
+Those who follow its teachings quickly become passionate advocates of the diet, so impressed they get with the results it provides in terms of health and well-being.
+Every day we get questions regarding the Gracie Diet, so here are 10 facts you need to know before you even think of adopting it.

-1. Foods are divided in 6 main groups
+1. Foods are divided into 6 main groups

 It’s basic, but it’s also fundamental.
-Food in the Gracie Diet is divided in: 1) protein and vegetables; 2) sweet fruits; 3) starches; 4) acidic fruits; 5) Milk; 6) Milk cream.
+Food in the Gracie Diet is divided into: 1) protein and vegetables; 2) sweet fruits; 3) starches; 4) acidic fruits; 5) milk; 6) milk cream.

-2. How to mix the foods in each group is one of the keys to success
+2. How you mix the foods in each group is one of the keys to success

-GM Carlos goal was to keep the body balanced and what better way of doing that than with how you intake your food.
-So, he came up with a way to mix the groups and also how to mix the foods within the groups.
-It can be summed to this simple rules.
+Grandmaster Carlos’s goal was to keep the body in equilibrium.
+And what better way to do that than by how you consume your food?
+So he came up with a way to mix the groups and also how to mix the foods within the groups.
+It can be summed up in these simple rules:

 A) Foods in group 1 mix with themselves and also with group 2.